iod-ine/sparkling-water/README.md

 ### Complex types
 - *Complex*, *container*, or *compound* type in Spark is a type that contains other types.
 - The complex types in PySpark are *array*, *map*, and *struct*.
-- Arrays are containers fir values of the same type.
-Spark will silently upcast date to the lowest possible type that can hold all values.
+- Arrays are containers for values of the same type.
+Spark will silently up-cast data to the lowest possible type that can hold all values.
 - `df.select(F.col("array_col").getItem(index))` will access items from an array column.
 - `F.size()` will return the size of a complex type.
-- Map is like a typed dictionary: it contans pairs of keys and values, where the keys are all of the same type and the values are all of the same type.
+- Map is like a typed dictionary: it contains pairs of keys and values, where the keys are all of the same type and the values are all of the same type.
 - `F.col("map_column.key")` or `F.col("map_column")["key"]` will access items from a map column.
 - Struct is like a JSON: keys are strings, values can be any type; the number of fields and their names are fixed for every row.
 - Struct is like a nested data frame.